How did we get bureaucrats?

 If you get government permission to treat your giant fleet of trucks and giant bank account as though they collectively constituted a "legal person", you're creating a corporation, and now you need bureaucrats.
 Government itself is, in a similar respect, a corporation, but it gets its permission to be treated like some kind of special legal entity -- like a god handing down commandments to lesser corporations -- from force-monopolists (police and military), which is a bunch of people trained to commit acts of violence and ordered around by the government.
 In short, government gets permission from its minions.
 No, I don't mean voters; I mean minions.
 It's equivalent to hiring workers to build widgets for you to sell, except the minions and the constituents are the same people where in government they are not (ignoring some overlap).

-It is, essentially, in the creation of an abstract entity at scale, with some external enforcement of the recognition of that entity as somehow concrete, where people are expected to regard as a real entity, that bureaucracy becomes "necessary".
+It is, essentially, in the creation of an abstract entity at scale, with some external enforcement of the recognition of that entity as somehow concrete, where people are expected to regard it as a real entity, that bureaucracy becomes "necessary".

 We don't need these abstract entities at all.
 We can coöperate just fine without them.
 Sure, Kickstarter may require an abstract entity to work, but that's because of laws standing in the way of people choosing to Just Work (Together)™.
 If Kickstarter just offered a way for people to pool USD for goal achievement via some person's website, and asked for a small percentage for the trouble of providing this service, some busybody in a cheap suit with a pen and a pension would probably decide the whole thing was an unlicensed money transmitter or something like that, and people would go to prison.